Documentation Index

 Best practices

-These recommendations help you build resilient, maintainable payment integrations.
+These recommendations help you build resilient, maintainable payment integrations.1.
+Keep API credentials server-side only

-Never expose clientSecret or backend API credentials in frontend bundles.
+Never exposeclientSecret or backend API credentials in frontend bundles.

 - Initialize the SDK in backend services only